 Miguel Seabra elected president of Science Europe

-Unanimously elected today by Science Europe's General Assembly, Miguel Seabra will lead this organization for the next two years, which aims to be a collaborative platform to stimulate and strengthen research in Europe, acting mainly at the level of defining scientific policies.
+Elected unanimously today by the General Assembly of Science Europe, Miguel Seabra will lead this organization for the next two years.
+The organization aims to be a platform for collaboration to stimulate and strengthen research in Europe, acting mainly at the level of scientific policy-making.

-In view of the appointment, Miguel Seabra said he felt "honored".
-"Establishing Science Europe as the central body in defining scientific policies in Europe" is his vision for the organization that he considers "has come a long way since its creation in 2011, by asserting itself as the voice of science funding agencies and European research institutes".
+Upon his appointment, Miguel Seabra said he felt "honored."
+"Establishing Science Europe as the central body for defining scientific policies in Europe" is his vision for the organization, which he believes "has come a long way since its creation in 2011, establishing itself as the voice of European science funding agencies and research institutes."

-Miguel Seabra succeeds Paul Boyle, who praised the appointment saying, "Miguel Seabra has played a pivotal role in Science Europe 's General Assembly and as a member of the Board.
-I have no doubt that under his leadership the organization will strengthen its position.
-I wish him every success."
+Miguel Seabra succeeds Paul Boyle, who praised the appointment, saying, “Miguel Seabra has played a key role in the General Assembly of Science Europe and as a member of the Council.
+I have no doubt that under his leadership, the organization will strengthen its position.
+I wish him every success.”